MONEDITA Pendant · 5 Minerals media thumbnails

 Can I choose the mineral when ordering?

-Yes, the variant is selected from the product page menu.
-The pendant is made to order with the mineral you choose.
-Processing times are indicated in the terms of purchase.
+The variant is selected from the product sheet menu.
+The pendant is made to order with the chosen mineral.
+Timelines are indicated in the purchase conditions.

 Yes.
 All MONEDITA discs measure 13 mm in diameter and about 3 mm in thickness.
-The circular shape is the same in all five variants; only the mineral and its color change.
+The circular shape is the same for all five variants; only the mineral and its color change.

 How do I care for my MONEDITA pendant?

-Store the piece in an individual case or pouch to prevent scratching.
-Remove it before contact with water, perfume, cream, or chemical products.
-Silver can oxidize over time; a specific silver polishing cloth will restore it.
+Store in an individual case.
+Remove before contact with water, perfume, or chemicals.
+Silver can oxidize; a specific silver polishing cloth will restore it.
 Consult our complete care guide.

-Explore more natural mineral jewelry in our pendant collection.
-If you are looking for rough lapidary material, visit our selection of cabochons.
+Explore more natural mineral jewelry in our pendants collection.
+If you are looking for raw lapidary material, visit our selection of cabochons.